Thursday, October 31, 2019

 The exhibition had been running since the 25th, so this was our last chance to see the largest display of mudlarking finds that had ever been displayed.
 There were also artists and photographers displaying their work, too, which all centred around mudlarking, mudlarks and the River Thames.

 Spread across three floors of the Bargehouse there was much to see and discover.
-There were displays of coins, medieval jewelry, pottery, keys, skulls, bones, trading tokens, weapons and so much more.
+There were displays of coins, medieval jewellery, pottery, keys, skulls, bones, trading tokens, weapons and so much more.
 These ranged from the Neolithic period, the Roman occupation and on through the centuries to the present day.

 There were short videos and talks, where experts shared their knowledge and experiences, often talking about their favourite finds and those items they hoped to find one day.